mervynfoxe/mervyn.online/README.md

 Create an override Landofile (e.g. `.lando.local.yml`) and use it to hook into the `deploy-dev` and `deploy-prod` commands, setting the environment variables as noted in the main Landofile.
 Calling these commands will build the site and deploy its production files to the specified server/directory.

+## Development
+The [canonical repository](https://git.mervyn.online/fox/mervyn.online) for this site is hosted on my own server, which is publicly accessible but not open to user registration.
+It is mirrored on [GitHub](https://github.com/mervynfoxe/mervyn.online) and [Codeberg](https://codeberg.org/mervynfoxe/mervyn.online), as well as various other Git hosts, though I only check those listed here for issues/PRs.

+Please base any features/enhancements or non-critical fixes on the `develop` branch, and any important or security-focused hotfixes on `main`.
+For sensitive or high security issues, please contact or email a patch to me directly.

+**My preferred method of accepting patches is via mailing list at [~mervynfoxe/site-patches@lists.sr.ht](mailto:~mervynfoxe/site-patches@lists.sr.ht)**, but I may review PRs opened on the mirrors for applying locally.

+If you need help sending patches over email, check out [git-send-email.io](https://git-send-email.io/).